top of page

 Ann van Messel

-BASI Pilates Instructor
+Comprehensive Pilates Instructor

-Zhao pic_edited_edited.jpg
+Zhao pic.jpg

 Zhao Catherine Xu

-Polestar Pilates Instructor
+Comprehensive Pilates Instructor

+Endlessly curious and constantly seeking, I love finding new ways of approaching movement.
 My sessions are driven by the needs of the body that presents itself at that moment.
-My hope is that through becoming conscious of their own movement patterns my students will find their own freedom of movement, propelling them to move more and better without fear!
+The hope is that when one becomes conscious of their movement patterns, students will find their own freedom of movement, propelling them to move more and better without fear!

 Linda Botha Head Shot.jpg